HAWinther/FML/FML/COLASolver/README.md

 ## Cosmology Models

-* The Cosmology base class contains the stuff all cosmologies have - CDM, baryons, photons, neutrinos, a cosmological constan.
-The neutrinos are treated exactly in the background.
+* The Cosmology base class contains the stuff all cosmologies have - CDM, baryons, photons, neutrinos, a cosmological constant and primordial parameters (As, ns, kpivot).
+Initialization creates splines of boltzmann integrals (needed for e.g. exact treatment of neutrinos in the background).

 * LCDM : Good old LCDM.